Suphikoira/lieblocker/README.md

 - All processing happens locally in your browser
 - API keys are stored locally and never shared
 - No user data is collected or transmitted
-- Analysis results are cached locally for 24 hours
+- Analysis results can be stored in Supabase (optional) or cached locally
+- Supabase integration is optional and user-controlled

 ## Technical Details

-- **Transcript Extraction**: Uses Supadata API with English language preference
+- **Transcript Extraction**: Direct DOM extraction from YouTube's native transcript interface
 - **AI Analysis**: Configurable confidence threshold (85%+ default)
-- **Timestamp Precision**: Maps lies to exact video timestamps
+- **Timestamp Precision**: Sharp matching system maps lies to exact video timestamps
-- **Skip Logic**: Intelligent skipping with visual notifications
+- **Skip Logic**: Intelligent skipping with visual notifications and accurate duration tracking
-- **Cache Management**: Automatic cleanup of old analysis data
+- **Data Storage**: Supabase integration for persistent storage with local fallback
+- **Session Tracking**: Real-time statistics for videos analyzed, lies detected, and time saved

 ## Supported Browsers